-CHAPPiE is however “kidnapped” by a couple of gangsters who want to train it to commit crimes.
+CHAPPiE is, however, “kidnapped” by a couple of gangsters who want to train it to commit crimes.
 Thus ensues a bunch of hilarious adventures that barely make sense.
-However, beyond the gun-toting action scenes are dialogs and symbols that tell a story with spiritual dimension.
+However, beyond the gun-toting action scenes are dialogs and symbols that tell a story with a spiritual dimension.
 Before this happens, though, the movie makes sure you love that robot by making it as human as possible.

 Humanizing the Robot